guettli/scrum/README.md

 If I have a task that is measured in story points, then I don't have this personal challenge.

 Now you could argue, I should find a magic function which maps from Story Points to hours.
 Then I have the same challenge.
-But wait: Why should I do this dancing forward and dancing backward again?
+But wait: Why should I do this dancing forward and dancing backward?

 But maybe these fancy units have benefits.
 For examplel the "Jeff Bezos' 2 Pizza Rule".
 Why no use a boring range like "5 to 7 people"?
 Don't ask me.
 Somehow "2 Pizza Rule" is way better than a boring numbers.
 Maybe it is the same for "story points vs hours".
-Maybe selling ideas more important than having great ideas.
+Maybe selling ideas is more important than having great ideas.

+# "Sprint Goal" vs "constant flow"

+The Scrum Guide does not define "Sprint Goal", only the term [Sprint](https://www.scrumguides.org/scrum-guide.html#events-sprint).

+But "Sprint Goal" gets used several times.

+Of course it depends.
+Maybe you have well defined Sprint Goals.
+But in my experience only 5% of Sprints have one well defined goal.
+This raises the question: "Is a sprint goal needed?".
+I can happily live without it.
+It is like a constant flow of issues: New features, old bugs, refactoring.

+I think it makes sense to have 2 week sprints.
+But I don't need to give them a fancy name.

+Just like version numbers like 20.04 make much more sense to me than [Focal Fossa (Ubuntu's fancy name for the current release)](https://releases.ubuntu.com/20.04/).
+I prefer the dry number which contains a date.

 # Scrum is free - no money involved?